Hedd Wen, Abergavenny

 You are now on the edge of the village.
 Follow this road across a mini roundabout and in approximately 100 yards turn left alongside the Spice Lounge Indian restaurant.
-This is a narrow one-way access road, this is Kiln Road.
+Narrow one-way access road - Kiln Road.
 You will see Hedd Wen about 50 yards ahead on the right.
 It is a ‘back to front’ white property with double wooden doors.
 Parking for a few cars is available on the right side along the wall of the house.

 By public transport: Abergavenny Railway Station, then Llanfoist bus from Abergavenny bus station (10 minutes walk from railway station).

 On foot: 35 minute walk from railway station along the River Usk through the Castle meadows.
 Or a 25 minute walk from town - call for directions.

 A parking place is directly outside the property.
 The entrance is easily accessible from the street by one step directly into a small lobby which opens into the hall and garden all on one level.
 Toilet available on site, refreshments available.
 Suitable for quiet days and worship sharing for small groups (by arrangement).
 The first-floor apartment has a separate secure entrance from the lobby.